StrangeBeeCorp/cloud-distrib-resources/aws.terraform_0.12/ug-secops-vpc/README.md

 # SecOps VPC prerequisites

-While most VPC resources will be provisioned with Terraform, there is **one exception that should be created beforehand**:
+While most VPC resources will be provisioned with Terraform, there are a **two exceptions that should be created beforehand**:

-* The Route53 public DNS zone to register the load balancer and to automatically validate the ACM certificates
+* The Route53 public DNS zone to register the load balancer
+* The ACM (AWS Certificate Manager) certificate for the https listener

-You must provide the DNS hosted zone name before creating the VPC (set the `secops_r53_public_dns_zone_name` Terraform variable with the zone name).
+You must provide the ARNs for these resources before creating the VPC (populate the Terraform variables with the associated values).

+These resources could be created with Terraform but we considered it made more sense to manage them independently to avoid destroying them along with the VPC since they can take a while to create / validate / propagate.
+Also, your public DNS zone might be shared with other services!

-> We will use a single load balancer, a single https listener and a single certificate for both TheHive and Cortex.
-Since the default configuration is to route TheHive and Cortex queries based on the host name, make sure you provide both TheHive and Cortex host names in the `secops_r53_records_san` Terraform variable so they are provisionned both in the load balancer listener certificate and DNS records.
+We will use a single load balancer and a single https listener for both TheHive and Cortex.
+While multiple certificates can be attached to the ALB https listener (using Server Name Indication), our sample code will use a single certificate, so remember to include both hostnames for TheHive and Cortex when you create it.
+Otherwise, you will need to attach both certificates to the listener and manage the SNI configuration yourself.

 ---
-Terraform compatibility: v1.x
+Terraform compatibility: v0.12.x